CompVis/stable-diffusion/docs/features/UPSCALE.md

 # :material-image-size-select-large: Upscale

+## **Intro**

+The script provides the ability to restore faces and upscale.

+You can enable these features by passing `--restore` and `--esrgan` to your launch script to enable face restoration modules and upscaling modules respectively.

 ## **GFPGAN and Real-ESRGAN Support**

-The script also provides the ability to do face restoration and upscaling with the help of GFPGAN and Real-ESRGAN respectively.
+The default face restoration module is GFPGAN and the default upscaling module is ESRGAN.

 As of version 1.14, environment.yaml will install the Real-ESRGAN package into the standard install location for python packages, and will put GFPGAN into a subdirectory of "src" in the